Navigation

 The team with SINN’s CEO engineer Lothar Schmidt and the technical developers Dr. Wolfgang Schonefeld and Dr. Ronald Boldt (CEO of SUG) approached the catapult.
 Would they find a “time bomb” ticking there, or merely an extremely durable watch?
 By comparison, aerobatic and jet pilots are exposed to acceleration forces of “only” 11 g.
 The DEKRA test was much tougher!

-The initial inspection revealed that the dummy was fine, the watch that was knocked against the car body showed no external signs of wear, the spring bars of the watch band were just as straight as before the launch, and the watch was running.
+The dummy was fine, the watch that was knocked against the car body showed no external signs of wear, the spring bars of the watch band were just as straight as before the launch, and the watch was running.

 DEKRA has officially certified this unusual watch stress test.